henryhyw/henryhyw.github.io/menu/projects.md

 During my junior high and high school years, I got to work on a bunch of projects that really sparked my love for computer science.
 Some of the highlights were creating a batch downloader for Scientific American episodes, developing a few Chrome extensions, building a website for Kiwiview International Limited, and making an economics graph generator called Econographer.
 These projects show just how excited I was (and still am) about programming and solving problems.

-For more details, please visit this page, [My Early CS Adventures](https://henryhyw.github.io/early.html).
+For more details, please visit: [My Early CS Adventures](https://henryhyw.github.io/early.html).

 <script>
     setTimeout(() => {